Western Springs Stadium: History

 The 1950s saw promoters "take over" with the blessing of the Auckland City Council pleased to receive a monetary return.
-The early promoters combined Cycling, Motorcycle Speedway and Speedway Cars who all raced together on the same program with a large following.
+The early promoters combined Cycling, Motorcycle Speedway and Speedway Cars who all raced together on the same programme with a large following.
 The war intervened and in 1944 Speedway became a huge entertainment and the formula of Cycling, Speedway Bikes and Midgets reached international heights.

 Speedway previously had competed on Epsom Showgrounds, Blanford Park on the old cycling track around the soccer field (now under the Grafton Gully motorway) and Olympic Park (Saraway Park) in Newmarket.

 Stock car promoters raised the height of the speedway/running track introducing stock cars and forcing speedway motorcycling out, who relocated to Rosebank Road.
 Speedway cars were affected at this time by a conflict with Stock Car promoters.
 During the 1960s, cycling was forced out of the stadium as the promoters in tandem with the Auckland City Council made access difficult and later impossible under the requirements of the speedway track.
 The Auckland City Council had little regard for Amateur sports such as Cycling and Athletics, nor for the stadium itself, never completing the complex and building the Grandstands.
 Neglect reached its nadir when the main concrete terraces slipped away during the 1960s, almost taking the cycling track with it.
 It took months to effect repairs; under strong public criticism they finally did some thing to re-instate the damaged terraces.
 The surrounding stadium grounds deteriorated into a Council yard with derelict equipment and buildings littering the boundary of the site which spread to the adjoining Lake and Pump House and abandoned relief campsite.
 Speedway Cars resurged into a new golden era when stock cars went to Gloucester Park and finally Waikaraka Park.

 Because cycling was forced out, the cycling track was never able to be used again, so it was removed to widen the new speedway midget race track; at the same time, smaller cycling velodrome track sizes became the International requirement.

 The 1960s saw a brief return of what the stadium concept originally was; this was assisted by the Speedway promoter who laid the athletic track.
 On the success of Peter Snells' Olympic victories an International Athletic and Cycling event was held with the largest crowd recorded for the stadium.
 It was larger than the 1950 British Empire Games cycling events and Closing Ceremony.

 In February 2007, the WWE Road To Wrestlemania 23 Tour came to Western Spring attracting over 12,000 WWE fans.